 But whatever you know about this Gloucestershire village, you won’t quite be prepared for its beauty in wintertime.
 If it snows in the Cotswolds, it will likely snow here first and the winter scenery is truly magical.
 With many of Bridget Jones’ Diary’s snow scenes shot here.

 Things to do: Snowshill is simply spectacular in winter but if you are here during the summer months, be sure to head to the Cotswold Lavender Farm.
-During the lavender bloom season, there are rows and rows of purple flowers and it’s said to be a very popular place to propose.
+During the lavender bloom season, there are rows and rows of purple flowers and it’s said to be a very popular place to propose as well as for honeymoons and romance.

 Bibury is perhaps the most stunning of the chocolate box villages in the Cotswolds.
 It was once called “the most beautiful village in England” by poet William Morris, and it’s said to have been inspiration for many of the sets in Lord of The Rings.
-The most iconic section of this tiny hamlet is the spectacular Arlington Row.
+The most iconic section of this tiny hamlet, and one of the prettiest villages in the Cotswolds, is the spectacular Arlington Row.

 One of the most photographed areas in the whole of the UK and perhaps one of the region’s most recognizable, famed for its charming 14th Century weaver’s cottages backed by lush greenery.